-When the user enters all the information correctly and clicks on the 'OK' button, the new database is created in the MySQL server, and automatically openSF is connected to it.
+When the user enters all the information correctly and clicks on the 'OK' button, the new database is created, and openSF is automatically connected to it.

 In case some field has been entered incorrectly (as for example an already existing database name, or the user or password to connect with the server are incorrect) openSF shows a message reporting the error as shown in Figure 4-16, and force the user to enter the correct information.